-Pope says he’s worried about homosexuality in priesthood
+Pope says he’s worried about homosexuality in the priesthood

-VATICAN CITY (AP) — Pope Francis has been quoted as saying homosexuality in the clergy “is something that worries me.”
+VATICAN CITY (AP) — Pope Francis has been quoted in a soon-to-be published book as saying that having gays in the clergy “is something that worries me” and remarking that some societies are considering homosexuality a “fashionable” lifestyle.

-In excerpts from an interview to be published soon in a book, he was also quoted as saying “in our societies it even seems homosexuality is fashionable.”
+Italian daily Corriere della Sera’s website Saturday ran excerpts of the book in the form of an interview that Francis gave about religious vocations.
+Francis was quoted as describing homosexuality within the walls of seminaries, convents and other religious places where clergy live as “a very serious question.”

+“In our societies, it even seems homosexuality is fashionable.
+And this mentality, in some way, also influences the life of the church,” Francis was quoted as telling his interviewer, a Spanish-born missionary priest, Fernando Prado.

 Most Read Nation & World Stories